railsstudent/ng-spanish-menu/README.md

 # NgSpanishMenu

-The application shows a Spanish menu and customer has to choose dishes and beverage from it.
+The application shows a Spanish menu and customer has to choose dishes and beverages from it.
 After each selection, a card is created to display description and price dynamically.
 Finally, the application calculates the total price that customer has to play before leaving the restaurant.

 ## Version